-If your credit card (or loan) has a variable interest rate that means your interest rate will move up and down, or vary, based on another interest rate, which is referred to as the index rate.
-Variable interest rates are often tied to the prime rate, but might also be tied to the treasury bill rate or Libor.
+If your credit card has a variable interest rate, the rate will move up and down based on another interest rate, which is referred to as the index rate.
+Variable interest rates are most often tied to the prime rate, though sometimes the London interbank offered rate (LIBOR) is used.

-The higher your credit card balance, the more your finance charge will be, which means more of your payment goes toward interest and it takes longer to pay off your balance.
+As your finance charges get larger and larger, more of your monthly payment will go toward interest, and it will take longer to pay off your balance.

-These days, most credit cards have a variable rate.
 Check a recent copy of your credit card statement or your credit card agreement to see whether your card has a variable interest rate.
-You can find a copy of your credit card agreement at your credit card issuer's website or the CFPB's credit card agreement database.
-Give your credit card issuer a call if you have trouble finding your credit card agreement online.
+You can request a copy of your credit card agreement through your card issuer's website.
+You can also look for the agreement in the Consumer Financial Protection Bureau's agreement database.